Sources

 Jan.
 14: NASA's Messenger probe conducts its first flyby of Mercury, nearly 33 years after the last spacecraft encountered the planet.

-March 9: The European Ariane-5 rocket launched Europe's first ATV cargo ship to the ISS from Kourou.
+March 9: The European Ariane-5 rocket launches Europe's first ATV cargo ship to the ISS from Kourou.
 (Delayed from 2004, January and second half of February 2008)

 March 12: Cassini encounters Saturn's Moon Enceladus for the last time during its nominal flight program.

-May 25: NASA's Phoenix probe landed in a polar region of Mars.
+May 25: NASA's Phoenix probe lands in a polar region of Mars.
 (Delayed from May 18)

 Delayed from Sept.
-10: NASA to launch the Space Shuttle Atlantis, whose crew is slated to service Hubble Space Telescope for the fourth and last time before the retirement of the instrument around 2013 (ESA announcement on June 8, 2007).
+10: NASA to launch the Space Shuttle Atlantis, whose crew is slated to service Hubble Space Telescope for the fourth and last time before the retirement of the instrument expected around 2013 (according to an ESA announcement on June 8, 2007).

 September: NASA to conduct the first test of the launch escape system for the Orion spacecraft, imitating the failure on the launch pad.